WJSU-FM

-WJSU-FM (88.5 FM), is a NPR member station in Jackson, Mississippi, United States, owned by Jackson State University (JSU).
+WJSU-FM (88.5 FM) is a NPR member station in Jackson, Mississippi, United States, owned by Jackson State University.
 Its studios are located separately from the main campus at the Mississippi e-Center at JSU, and its transmitter is atop JSU's administration building.

 The station carries primarily jazz-related programs, with some NPR programming and local programs, plus R&B music on Saturday mornings and gospel music all day on Sundays.

 HD Radio

-WJSU offers HD radio with the HD2 channel stunting with a rebroadcast of the main channel.
+WJSU offers HD Radio with the HD2 channel stunting with a rebroadcast of the main channel.
 The channel launched in August 2021 and was taken off the air temporarily due to technical difficulties.
-It's currently unclear what the HD2 channel will broadcast.
+It is currently unclear what the HD2 channel will broadcast.